 - In ’89 they launched the first FICO score for general-purpose.

-The big 3 credit reporting agencies – Experian, Equifax, and TransUnion – have to pay Fair Isaac to license their proprietary FICO scoring algorithm.
-So the 3 of them banded together to create the Vantage credit score for their own use to save money.
-However FICO was and still is the gold standard for lending/credit decisions – purportedly with a near 90% marketshare.
+The three major credit reporting agencies – Experian, Equifax and TransUnion – have to pay Fair Isaac to license their proprietary FICO scoring algorithm.
+So the three of them banded together to create the Vantage credit score for their own use to save money.
+However FICO was and still is the gold standard for lending/credit decisions – purportedly with a near 90 percent marketshare.

 But rather than pay $19.95 every single time you check it (which is what MyFICO charges) you can actually get regular free access to your FICO score with this new card:

 If you have excellent credit, then consider this other card of theirs:

 The three credit agencies hope their own credit score model, the VantageScore, will become a viable competitor.

 - In March of 2006 the first version was launched.
 The VantageScore range at the time was 501 to 990 (versus FICO’s 300 to 850).

 - In October 2010 the second version – 2.0 – was launched.
 It still ran on the same score range, but claimed to offer “improved predictive performance.”

 - In 2013, the score switched to a 300-to-850 range with its 3.0 model to more closely follow FICO.